carvel-dev/kapp/docs/config.md

 `additionalLabels` specify additional labels to apply to all resources for custom uses by the user (added based on `ownershipLabelRules`).

 `diffAgainstLastAppliedFieldExclusionRules` specify which fields should be removed before diff-ing against last applied resource.
 These rules are useful for fields are "owned" by the cluster/controllers, and are only later updated.
 For example `Deployment` resource has an annotation that gets set after a little bit of time after resource is created/updated (not during resource admission).
 It's typically not necessary to use this configuration.

+`diffMaskRules` specify which field values should be masked in diff.
+By default `v1/Secret`'s `data` fields are masked.
+Currently only applied to `deploy` command.

 ### Resource matchers